-Subject to Board of Directors approval, we expect to pay dividends of approximately \$80 million per quarter during 2012.
+Subject to Board of Directors approval, we expect to pay dividends of approximately \$80 million during the fourth quarter of 2012.
 We also have approximately \$1.7 billion remaining available under our share repurchase authorization, which may be used for open market share purchases.